exploration/EXTROVRT/readme.markdown

 I've also included the STL models and the [Simplify3D](https://www.simplify3d.com/) print setup files for a [PrintrBot Simple Metal](http://printrbot.com/shop/assembled-simple-metal/) in the `Models` and `Print Setup` folders, if you've got the same setup as me or use Simplify3D and want a starting point.
 I was able to print the entire thing within one 150mm square build plate.

 I also had some luck making my own 3d-printed [Hex Standoffs](https://cad.onshape.com/documents/a721d24ec3e00633c0a5e028/w/56f9fc784b3159de2bad2fdf/e/3c67c912763ba927c46253c3), which is one fewer part you have to purchase if you have your own printer.
 Yes, I used imperial bolts (4/40) for that particular one, because I ran out of nice metric ones.
 But they should work with M3 bolts as well.
 And once again, it's OnShape, so it's easy to go + change dimensions and make your own - the model is fully parametric.
 You should be able to print them sideways on your build plate - it worked fine for me with no supports.

-### Arduino
-The Arduino files are in the `Arduino` folder.
-You just have to modify them to match your WiFi network SSID/password, and your particular Adafruit IO feed information.
-If you don't know how to upload Arduino code to the board, [this tutorial](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/overview) is exceedingly helpful.